Indonesian slang: Vocabulary evolution

+Pre-1980s

-Pre-1980sKumpul kebo literally means 'water buffalo-style gathering' or 'gather like cattle'.
+Kumpul kebo literally means 'water buffalo-style gathering' or 'gather like cattle'.
 It originated during the Dutch colonial era and was known as koempoel gebouw, from koempoel 'to gather' and Dutch gebouw 'building', thus the phrase means to live together under the same roof (as an unmarried couple).
 Confusion has caused this term to be linked with Javanese kebo 'buffalo'.
 This term basically means that two people in a relationship are living together without being married, i.e. in a domestic partnership or a de facto relationship.
 To kumpul kebo in Indonesia is considered immoral and sometimes illicit.
 For these reasons and also those relating to religion, Asian culture, and general ethics, it is often frowned upon in modern Indonesian society to do such a thing.

 1980s

 The 1980s was the era of bahasa prokem.
 At this time slang language vocabulary was formed by the insertion of the infix -ok-, creating a totally new word.
-Prokem itself is a prokem word from préman.Prokem words created by reducing the ultima, then inserting the infix -ok- before the vocal of the penult (which is now become the ultima).
+Prokem itself is a prokem word from préman.

+Prokem words created by reducing the ultima, then inserting the infix -ok- before the vocal of the penult (which is now become the ultima).
 If the penult is an open syllable, the penult taking the nearest consonant after it as its coda.
 If the word is monosyllabic, the infix simply inserted before the vocal.
 Examples are given below, with the vocal of the penult marked with bold and the nearest consonant marked with underscore: